ibrahimAyyoub/Curling-Gam/README.md

    - Css3
    - Sockets IO
 # Testing/Deployment
-- Download "Curling" folder and unzip.
+- Download "Curling-Game-master" folder and unzip.
 - Navigate to folder in terminal.
 - Type the following, "npm install", in order to successfully install all libraries used(I only used socket io)
 - Type "node server.js" to start the server.